-Punta Mita is home to some of the best surf in Mexico for beginning and intermediate level surfers.
-The lush jungle setting, crystal clear water, and variety of waves for both longboarders and shortboards is the perfect place to up your wave count.
+Do it!
+This Punta Mita surf guide will help you find the best waves for your ability level and time of year.
+Punta Mita is home to some of the best surf in Mexico for beginning and intermediate-level surfers.
+The lush jungle setting, crystal clear water, and variety of waves is the perfect place to up your wave count.

 There are a bunch of waves in the area and a thriving Nayarit surf culture, including surf shops with board rentals and multilingual surf instructors who surf really well.
-The area is a little more laid back than Sayulita and San Pancho but the waves are consistently better and less crowded.
+The area is a little more laid back than Sayulita and more modern than San Blas.

 While the pros flock to Puerto Escondido and Pascuales during summer, the waves there are consequential and rarely drop below 10ft.
 The coast of Nayarit on the other hand, trades wave size for length of ride.
 The traveling surfer will score the whole package of fun point breaks, warm-water tropical paradise, and Mexican coastal food culture.